 Markings are made according to low-voltage directive 72/33/EWG and the directive;CE marking 93/68/EWG ; in the delivery documents, on the packaging, or on the product.

 A pushbutton with an enlarged actuating area

 The actuating area of a mushroom pushbutton

-An arc caused when making and breaking a contact, having a detrimental effect on the electrical operating life
+An arc caused during making and breaking a contact.
+It has a detrimental effect on the electrical operating life